 Whatever their true origins, the Boerboel was bred to be a strong, robust and heavy dog that was suited to the harsh, dry and arid South African climate.
 They were bred to be large enough to scare thieves and robbers off which these dogs achieve very well thanks to their imposing looks.

 Today, the Boerboel remains a very popular choice of watchdog in their native South Africa both on farms and as working watchdogs.
 However, they have also become a popular choice as family pets thanks to their kind and loyal natures paired to the fact they are renowned for their guarding abilities.
-These large dogs are also gaining popularity here in the UK although the breed has not as yet been recognised by The Kennel Club.
-The Boerboel is however, recognised by the American Kennel Club.
+These large dogs are also gaining popularity here in the UK although the breed has not yet been recognised by The Kennel Club.
+The Boerboel is however, recognised by the American Kennel Club and other international associations

 Height at the withers: Males 64 - 70 cm, Females 59 - 65 cm